Luna (South Korean singer)

-In 2016, she released her debut extended play Free Somebody, making her the second f(x) member after Amber to debut as a solo artist.
-In September 2019, Luna left SM Entertainment and joined Humap Contents for her future solo activities.
-In February 2021, Luna established her own entertainment agency called Grida Entertainment.
-In 2022, Luna played the starring role in KPOP the musical on Broadway in Manhattan.
+On television, Luna hosted the music program The Show (2011), the third season of the reality show Get It Beauty (2016).
+She also appeared as a regular cast member on the reality shows Strong Girls (2017), The Suitcase Man (2017), The Taming of the Shrew 2 (2017), Beauty Code (2017), and Dressing Table 3 (2017–2018).

 Early life

 Luna was born as Park Sun-young in Seoul, South Korea on August 12, 1993, to a family of classical vocal singers.
 She has an older brother, and an older twin sister named Park Jin-young.
 Luna is the only member of her family to not major in classical music.

 Career

 2006–2010: Career beginnings

-In 2006, SM Entertainment recruited Luna after seeing her performing on an SBS television program, Truth Game.
+In 2006, SM Entertainment recruited Luna after seeing her perform on the SBS television program Truth Game.
 She later debuted as the main vocalist and lead dancer of South Korean girl group f(x) in September 2009.
-Aside from the group's activities, Luna also made several solo appearances.
-In 2010, she appeared as the regular member of Star King for a long time and earned a Newcomer Award from the SBS Entertainment Awards for her appearance and effort.
-Later in the year, Luna recorded the song "Let's Go" alongside labelmates Sungmin, Seohyun, and Jonghyun, for the purpose of increasing public participation in the 2010 G-20 Seoul summit.
-She released a duet with Super Junior's Yesung "And I Love You" for the soundtrack of KBS2 drama The President and a solo single "Beautiful Day" which served as the OST for drama Please Marry Me.
+Outside the group's activities, Luna also made several solo appearances.

+In 2010, she appeared as a regular member of Star King and earned a Newcomer Award from the SBS Entertainment Awards for her appearance and effort.
+Later that year, Luna recorded the song "Let's Go" alongside labelmates Sungmin, Seohyun, and Jonghyun, for the purpose of increasing public participation in the 2010 G-20 Seoul summit.
+She released a duet with Super Junior's Yesung entitled "And I Love You" for the soundtrack of the KBS2 drama The President and a solo single "Beautiful Day", which served as the OST for the drama Please Marry Me.